cryotato/cryotato.github.io/_pages/shop.md

 *   Total eclipse - Above :: With rays directly overhead, shadows harden and vibrations slam against sensor thresholds.
 The signal is clipped - decapitated into synthetic limit-cased square-wave screaming.
 *   Partial eclipse - Displacement :: Offset rays to graze the string-shadow from the Total to surgically target micro-variations.
 *   First contact - beyond the Periphery :: Stray far enough & rays shine unobstructed, skimming the string’s oscillating perimeter.
-Silence reigns, punctured only by peak-intensity excursions—violent strums breaching the sensor field.
+Silence reigns, punctured only by violent strums breaching the sensor field.

 ## Emergent phasing